AdobeDocs/workfront.en/help/wf-api/doc-wbhks-api/get-oath-token-webhooks.md

   <tr>
    <td>code</td>
    <td>depends</td>
-   <td><p>The authorization code sent to <span>Adobe Workfront</span> just after the user clicks the “Grant” button.
+   <td><p>The authorization code sent to Adobe Workfront just after the user clicks the “Grant” button.
 This is only required when the grant type is “authorization_code”.
 The authorization code should be short lived, generally expiring in 10 minutes or less.</p></td>
   </tr>
   <tr>
    <td>refresh_token</td>